jonbranan/jonbranan/README.md

 - My favorite 🎥's are the Oceans Trilogy
 - My favorite sport is 🏀

-I enjoy using setting up self-hosted services on docker and like to code in python in my freetime.
+I enjoy setting up self-hosted services on docker and like to code in python in my freetime.